Shengboj0324/Discrete-Fourier-Transform/README.md

 x[n] = (1/N) * Σ(k=0 to N-1) X[k] * e^(2πi * k * n / N)
 ```

-The key difference is the positive exponent and the normalization factor 1/N, which ensures perfect reconstruction of the original signal.
+The key difference is the positive exponent and the normalization factor 1/N, which ensures reconstruction of the original signal.

 ## Implementation Strategy